 Today I’m going to address some of the barriers we have to learning.
 I see students run up against barriers to learning when they are immersed in courses at the University level.
 I wrote an article about it on Linked In today, but I decided to adapt it for the Great Maternity Leavers too, because this is such a big topic for us.

-How many of you had a moment with your baby when you learnt something new and secretly in your mind you thought “oh man, I’m so glad noone saw that, they’d think I was such an idiot.”
+How many of you had a moment with your baby when you learnt something new and in your mind you silently berated yourself for not knowing better.

 Oh hi, yes, I’d like to my hand up about fifteen times on this one?